trinodb/trino/docs/src/main/sphinx/admin/fault-tolerant-execution.rst

    * - Property name
      - Description
      - Default value
-   * - ``fault-tolerant-execution-target-task-input-size``
-     - Target size in bytes of all task inputs for a single fault-tolerant task.
-       Applies to tasks that read input from spooled data written by other tasks.

-       May be overridden for the current session with the ``fault_tolerant_execution_target_task_input_size``
-       :ref:`session property <session-properties-definition>`.
-     - ``4GB``
-   * - ``fault-tolerant-execution-target-task-split-count``
+   * - ``fault-tolerant-execution-standard-split-size``
-     - Target number of standard :ref:`splits <trino-concept-splits>` processed by a single task that reads data from source tables.
+     - Standard :ref:`split <trino-concept-splits>` size processed by tasks that read data from source tables.
 Value is interpreted with split weight taken into account.
-If the weight of splits produced by a catalog denotes that they are lighter or heavier than "standard" split, then the number of splits processed by single task is adjusted accordingly.
+If the weight of splits produced by a catalog denotes that they are lighter or heavier than "standard" split, then the number of splits processed by a single task is adjusted accordingly.

-       May be overridden for the current session with the ``fault_tolerant_execution_target_task_split_count``
+       May be overridden for the current session with the ``fault_tolerant_execution_standard_split_size``
        :ref:`session property <session-properties-definition>`.
-     - ``64``
+     - ``64MB``
    * - ``fault-tolerant-execution-max-task-split-count``
      - Maximum number of :ref:`splits <trino-concept-splits>` processed by a single task.
 This value is not split weight-adjusted and serves as